PowerPointLabs/PowerPointLabs-Website/_docs/e-learning-lab.md

 The items you see in the eLL task pane are animations that already exists in the slide (i.e., those used to animate the three bullet points).
 The number on each item corresponds to the click number under which the animation should appear e.g., the first bullet point appears after the first click.

-To add an explanation to the first bullet point, right click on the first item in the eLL panel and select `Add Explanation Below`
+To add an explanation to the first bullet point, right click on the first item in the eLL task pane and select `Add Explanation Below`

 <p>
   <img src="{{ site.baseurl }}/img/docs/e-learning-lab/image_4.png" width="500" style="border:2px solid black">